Analysis, Systems, Climate, Economics, Communications

 Early 1960’s to early 1970’s – Being a Navy brat has its advantages.
 I was born in Honolulu, Hawaii.
 The best thing in my view was that we moved.
 They say in the Navy ‘Home is where the Navy sends you’.
 I loved moving around and experiencing different people and places.
 North Carolina.
 West Virginia in the fall is one of the most beautiful things one could ever imagine.
 Sailing on the USS Ticonderoga (CVA-14) to Bremerton Washington (On what might have been the first tiger cruise?).
 Living on the beach at San Onofre, Camp Pendleton, swimming in the surf nearly every day.

 We eventually settled in Southern California.
 Dad took stations at MCRD in San Diego and Camp Pendleton I imagine so we could all settle into something more stable.
-As a yound teen, I and my best friend David used to visit and help out at ‘Fern Canyon Ranch’.
+As a young teen, I and my best friend David used to visit and help out at ‘Fern Canyon Ranch’.
 His mom worked there and we used to help out with the horses.
 This wasn’t just any ranch though.
 It belonged to Lawrence W. Butler, who worked in Hollywood.
 He even won an academy award.
 I remember it was on the window sill above the kitchen sink and had soap and water spots all over it.

 Staying at the ranch left a strong impression on me.
 It was fun because David and I got to take the horses out and ride them so they would not teethe on the rails of the corral.
 The bunk room was filled with feather beds, so you felt like you were sleeping on a cloud.
 Of course everyone ate together also.
 There we would hear the wisdom of Larry from his experience in life.
 One thing that stuck: “Man is a skin full of shit that belches out one end and does worse out the other.”
 You might say he was a cynic, but he loved life.